aeyobd/dwarfs/thesis/results.md

-As discussed in Chapters [-@sec:introduction; -@sec:observations], we test whether Galactic tides can form the extended density profiles of Scl and UMi.
-In this Chapter, we analyze tailored N-body simulations, using the methods described in Chapter [-@sec:methods], to assess tidal impacts on each galaxy.
-We find that tides drive dark matter loss in both systems but leave their compact stellar components largely unaffected.
+As discussed in Chapters [-@sec:introduction; -@sec:observations], we test whether Galactic tides are responsible for the extended density profiles of Scl and UMi.
+In this Chapter, we analyze tailored N-body simulations, using the methods described in Chapter [-@sec:methods], to assess the tidal impact of the Galactic potential.
+To anticipate our main conclusion, we find that tides drive dark matter loss in both systems but leave their compact stellar components largely unaffected.
 The Large Magellanic Cloud (LMC) perturbs the orbit of Scl, and somewhat UMi, yet the resulting tidal effects are weaker than in a Milky Way-only potential.
-Our simulations demonstrate that recent tides are unlikely to alter the stellar structure of Scl or UMi.
+Our simulations demonstrate that recent tides are unlikely to have altered the stellar structure of Scl or UMi.

-In this Chapter, we consider Scl first, describing tidal effects from the MW on dark matter and stellar components, and then consider the effects from the LMC.
+In this Chapter, we consider Scl first, describing tidal effects from the MW on dark matter and stellar components.
+Next, we consider how accounting for the LMC amends our conclusions.
 We then analyze UMi in a similar manner, considering in turn the dark matter evolution, stellar evolution, and orbital effects of the LMC.

 # Tidal effects on Sculptor

-## Dark matter evolution
+## Evolution of Sculptor's dark matter halo

-As a representation of the most extreme tidal history, we initially investigate the \smallperi{} Scl model.
+As a representation of an extreme tidal history, we initially investigate the \smallperi{} Scl model.

-Scl experiences moderate tidal mass loss. @fig:scl_sim_images shows the stripping of dark matter and formation of diffuse streams trailing and leading Sculptor's orbit.
-Because tidal stripping can be described as removal of the lowest energy particles, most mass loss occurs in the outer halo.
+Scl experiences moderate tidal mass loss after 10 Gyrs of evolution. @fig:scl_sim_images shows the stripping of dark matter and formation of diffuse streams trailing and leading Sculptor's orbit.
+Because tidal stripping can be described as a gradual removal of the least bound particles, most mass loss occurs in the outer halo.

-N-body models may deviate from a point-particle trajectory due to dynamical self-friction [e.g., @miller+2020].
+N-body models may deviate from a point-particle trajectory due to dynamical self-friction [e.g., @white1983; @miller+2020].
 However, this effect is slight for Scl, which ends near the observed position, without adjusting the initial conditions (the green point in [@fig:scl_sim_images]).

 The inner density cusp is tidally resilient. @fig:scl_tidal_track shows the initial and final circular velocity profiles, and the evolution of the maximum circular velocity.
 The maximum velocity drops from $31\,\kms$  to $22\,\kms$, evolving along the tidal track from @EN2021.
 The final circular velocity profile resembles the initial with an inner cusp, but has a sharper outer truncation.
 Quantitatively, the halo loses $>90\%$ its initial mass, as listed in @tbl:scl_sim_results.
 However, the inner structure is not expected to be affected, as the Jacobi radius is over 3kpc, outside of the initial and final $\rmax$.
-Thus, tides may remove significant mass, but mostly from the outer halo.
+Thus, tides may remove significant amounts of mass, but mostly from the outer halo.

 ![Sculptor simulation snapshots](figures/scl_sim_images.png){#fig:scl_sim_images}